Sustaining water through forests

 Understanding the dynamics of deforestation allows us to move towards the common objective of our Amazon rights in focus project.
 We work together with La Fundación para la Conservación y el Desarrollo Sostenible, Ambiente y Sociedad and Mongabay, to protect the rights of the Colombian Amazon forests, as well as the livelihoods of the Indigenous and local communities that depend on them.

-In this first article, we will discuss the underlying cause of all deforestation: land grabbing.
+In this article, we discuss the underlying cause of all deforestation: land grabbing.
 In the complicated Colombian sociopolitical context, land appropriation implies deforestation.
 Areas devoid of forest are more “useful” to people and companies claiming land.
 In the current post-conflict context, forests that were previously inaccessible are now being destroyed at a rapid pace.

 Their wealthy land contrasts with the poverty in rural communities.
 Colombia is the most inequitable country in terms of distribution of land on the continent after Brazil.

 Their wealthy land contrasts with the poverty in rural communities.
-Colombia is the most inequitable country in terms of distribution of land on the continent after Brazil.
+Colombia is the most inequitable country in terms of distribution of land on the continent, after Brazil.
 Meanwhile, companies and wealthy people claim an increasing amount of territory: ‘1% of the largest landholdings now occupy 81% of productive land’ (Oxfam, 2017).
 This land is, for example, used for sugar cane, palm oil and other plantations, gold mining, oil extraction and – most frequent – cattle ranching.

 In the context of the Colombian armed conflict, violence and crime have played an important role in land grabbing.
 The origin of the conflict was precisely the dispute over land.
 These realities intermingle, for example, for the cultivation of illicit crops, money laundering and general territorial control for illegal operations.
-FARC dissidents, paramilitaries and criminal gangs, including state actors, such as politicians and military forces, are part of criminal networks.
+FARC dissidents, paramilitaries and criminal gangs, including state actors, such as politicians and military forces, may be part of criminal networks.

 After the Colombian peace agreement was signed in 2016, the interest in Amazonian land exploded.